-- Federal law specifies how a school must determine the amount of federal financial aid that a student earns if he/she withdraws, drops out, is dismissed or takes a leave of absence prior to completing more than 60 percent of a payment period. - 2.
-The amount of federal financial aid assistance that a student earns is determined on a pro rata basis.
-Once the student has completed more than 60 percent of the payment period, all federal financial aid is considered to be earned. - Percent earned = Number of calendar days completed up to the withdrawal date.
-Divide total calendar days in the payment period with an allowance for any scheduled breaks that are at least five days long. - Percent unearned = 100 percent minus percent earned. - 3.
-When a student receives federal financial aid in excess of earned aid. - The school returns the lesser of: - > Institutional charges multiplied by the unearned percentage (determined by the calculation in #2), or
+- The amount of federal financial aid assistance that a student earns is determined on a pro rata basis.
+Once the student has completed more than 60 percent of the days they were scheduled to attend, all federal financial aid is considered to be earned. - Percent earned = Number of calendar days completed up to the withdrawal date.
+Divide total calendar days in the scheduled days of enrollment with an allowance for any scheduled breaks that are at least five days long. - Percent unearned = 100 percent minus percent earned. - 3.
+When a student receives federal financial aid in excess of earned aid, - · The school returns the lesser of: - > Institutional charges multiplied by the unearned percentage (determined by the calculation in #2), or

-- > Title IV federal financial aid disbursed multiplied by the unearned percentage (determined by the calculation in #2). - The student returns: - > Any remaining unearned federal aid not covered by the school. - > Additional loan funds are repaid in accordance with the terms of the promissory note; that is, scheduled payments to the holder of the loan over a period of time. - > The grant amount the student must return is a grant overpayment; arrangements must be made with Moraine Park to return the funds. - 4.
+- > Title IV federal financial aid disbursed multiplied by the unearned percentage (determined by the calculation in #2). - · The student returns: - > Any remaining unearned federal aid not covered by the school.

+- > Additional loan funds are repaid in accordance with the terms of the promissory note; that is, scheduled payments to the holder of the loan over a period of time. - > The grant amount the student must return is a grant overpayment; arrangements must be made with Moraine Park to return the funds. - 4.
 Moraine Park will invoice the student for the funds that are required to be repaid, and accounts not paid within 10 days are turned over to the U.S. Department of Education. - Federal financial aid includes the federal Pell Grant, federal Supplemental Educational Opportunity Grant (SEOG), federal Stafford Loans (subsidized and unsubsidized), federal PLUS Loans for parents, and Academic Competitiveness grant. - Withdrawal date is defined as the actual date the student begins the institution's withdrawal process, the student's last date of academically related activity, or the midpoint of the payment period for a student who leaves without notifying the institution.